jcampbell18/php_invoicing-old/README.md

   - Client requests a bid for a property (aka Project Site)
     - Contractor navigates to Project Sites
       - adds a Project Site
-        - creates a folder in projectsites with address as name
+        - automatically creates a folder in projectsites with address as name
           - `/projectsites/123 N Example Rd`
     - Contractor navigates to Bids
       - adds a Bid, referencing the Project Site and Client